 But before you order a beer fridge, switch chairs to beanbags and shift the desks around to fit in a ping-pong table, pause for a moment.
 Employee perks are just ‘things’.
 They’re not a substitute for the hard work involved in building a positive company culture.

 And that’s good news for the SMEs who lack a vast HR department and the budget to match.

 Company culture is the sum of what you and your staff do and say, how you act within a business, and how customers, products and services are treated.
-It is the everyday organisational structure, and it defines you and your business.
+It's the everyday organisational structure, and it defines you and your business.

 By setting out goals for your culture, you reflect your dreams for the business, your vision and purpose.

-Read on for five goals you can adapt for your SME:
+Read on for 5 goals you can adapt for your SME:

 Culture must be genuine and form part of the fabric of daily company life – merely hanging a set of values on a wall isn’t enough.

 Defining what your company does and why it exists, what your values and beliefs are within your business and what your vision is for your business are at the centre of your company culture.